-- Free admission to 1 museum if you choose the 48 hours card and to 2 if you choose the 72 hours card.
+- Free admission to 1 museum if you choose the 48 hour card and 2 if you choose the 72 hour card.
 Admission to the Vatican Museums is not included.

-- Reduced rate (minimum of 20% discount) on the remaining museums and monuments for which you do not use the free admission.
+- Reduced rate (minimum 20% discount) at the remaining museums and monuments for which you do not use the free admission.

 - Discounts in archaeological areas that are not directly managed by the Municipality of Rome.
 This is the case, for example, of Villa Medici or the Circus Maximus.

-- Free access for the duration of the Roma Pass to all Rome public transport (metro and buses).
+- Free access for the duration of the Roma Pass to all public transport in Rome (metro and buses).
 Airport transfer and regional trains are not included.

-- A map and guide of the main points of interest in Rome.
+- A map and guide to the main points of interest in Rome.

 5. Attractions included in the Roma Pass